-Assuming no material changes in the relevant tax law and that the corporate taxpayers earn sufficient taxable income to realize the full tax benefit of the increased amortization of the assets, the expected future payments under the tax receivable agreement (which are taxable to the recipients) in respect of the purchase will aggregate \$1,114.6 million over the next 15 years.
-The after-tax net present value of these estimated payments totals \$315.9 million assuming a 15% discount rate and using an estimate of timing of the benefit to be received.
+During the fourth quarter of 2011, the effective tax rate of the corporate taxpayers was reduced due to a New York City tax law for sourcing of revenue for apportionment purposes.
+This resulted in a reduction of \$197.8 million due to pre-IPO owners and the others mentioned above.
+Assuming no future material changes in the relevant tax law and that the corporate taxpayers earn sufficient taxable income to realize the full tax benefit of the increased amortization of the assets, the expected future payments under the tax receivable agreement (which are taxable to the recipients) in respect of the purchase and exchanges will aggregate \$1,112.3 million over the next 15 years.
+The after-tax net present value of these estimated payments totals \$324.4 million assuming a 15% discount rate and using an estimate of timing of the benefit to be received.
 Future payments under the tax receivable agreement in respect of subsequent exchanges would be in addition to these amounts.
 The payments under the tax receivable agreement are not conditioned upon continued ownership of Blackstone equity interests by the pre-IPO owners and the others mentioned above.
-Subsequent to December 31, 2010, payments totaling \$51,533,673 were made to certain pre-IPO owners in accordance with the tax receivable agreement and related to tax benefits we received for the 2009 taxable year.
-Those payments included payments of \$12,973,610 to Stephen A. Schwarzman and investment vehicles controlled by a relative of Mr. Schwarzman; \$105,914 to Hamilton E. James; and \$913,368 to J. Tomilson Hill and a trust for which Mr. Hill is the investment trustee.
+Subsequent to December 31, 2011, payments totaling \$10.6 million were made to certain pre-IPO owners in accordance with the tax receivable agreement and related to tax benefits we received for the 2010 taxable year.
+Those payments included payments of \$2,101,288 to Stephen A. Schwarzman and investment vehicles controlled by a relative of Mr. Schwarzman; \$181,384 to Hamilton E. James; and \$169,302 to J. Tomilson Hill and a trust for which Mr. Hill is the investment trustee and \$5,291 to Laurence A. Tosi.